RN03 - Biographical Perspectives on European Societies

 A two-day interactive online event: “Biographical work in a time of social distancing: interview(s), analysis, interpretation”

-ESA RN03 Coordinators and Board in collaboration with the BNIM study group of the Sociological Association of Ireland (SAI) invite you to participate in:
+Organised by ESA RN03 in collaboration with the BNIM study group of the Sociological Association of Ireland (SAI)

-The mid-term event will focus on methodological issues of biographical research in new societal circumstances.
+The ESA RN03 mid-term event in 2020 takes place online in an innovative format as a series of webinars.
+It focuses on methodological issues of biographical research in new societal circumstances.
 The ‘social architecture’ of teaching has changed, but how might empirical, biographical research respond to the new challenges?
 What can biographical methods offer in times of social distancing and isolation?
-Leading biographical researchers will be invited to speak to the RN03 network members and participants on the new evolving landscape of biographical research.
-At this difficult time the network will also address how to improve participation of the PhD students who are using or considering biographical methods in their research and publications.
+Biographical researchers and PhD students will speak about new evolving landscape of biographical research.
+At this difficult time the network contributes to wider participation of the PhD students who are using or considering biographical methods in their research and publications.

 Day one - Friday 25 September